Trends in Survivorship Grant Funding

 Number of Cancer Survivorship Grants

-The graph below shows the number of interventional and observational grants, as well as total grants funded from FY 2017 through FY 2023.
+The graph below shows the number of interventional and observational grants, as well as total grants newly funded by NIH from FY 2017 through FY 2024.

-From fiscal year 2017 to fiscal year 2023, the total number of grants increased from 68 to 134.
-The number of interventional grants increased from 37 to 65, and the number of observational grants increased from 31 to 56.
-Beginning in 2023,13 grants were coded as “Other” because they did not fit into interventional or observational categories.
+From fiscal year 2017 to fiscal year 2024, the total number of grants increased from 68 to 150.
+The number of interventional grants increased from 37 to 66, and the number of observational grants increased from 31 to 65.
+In 2024, 19 grants were coded as “Other” because they did not fit into interventional or observational categories.

 Percentage of Cancer Survivorship Grants by Primary Focus Area

-This graph shows the percentage of grants awarded from FY 2017 to FY 2023 within each primary focus area.
+This graph shows the percentage of grants awarded by NIH from FY 2017 to FY 2024 within each primary focus area.

-From fiscal year 2017 to fiscal year 2023, the largest percentage of grants was awarded to research focusing on late-term and long-term effects, although the overall percentage declined from approximately 51% to approximately 37%.
+From fiscal year 2017 to fiscal year 2024, the largest percentage of grants was awarded to research focusing on late-term and long-term effects, although the overall percentage declined from approximately 51% to approximately 42%.
 All other primary focus areas accounted for less than approximately 24% of grants.
-Following late-term and long-term effects, the primary focuses that accounted for the most grants were acute toxicities and care delivery.
-The primary focuses that accounted for the smallest percentage of grants were methods and measurement, health promotion and lifestyle behaviors, infrastructure, and financial impact.
+The primary focuses that accounted for the 2nd most % of grants were acute toxicities & care delivery.
+Methods & Measurement, health promotion, infrastructure, & financial impact followed.

 Doose M, Mollica MA, Acevedo AM, Tesauro G, Gallicchio L, Reed C, Guida J, Maher ME, Srinivasan S, Tonorezos E. Advancing health equity in cancer survivorship research: National Institutes of Health 2017-2022 portfolio review.
 J Natl Cancer Inst.
 2024 Aug 1;116(8):1238-1245.